Suzuki Swift: 2013 update

-Swift Sport (AZG416; 2012–2017)
+Swift Sport (AZG416/ZC32S)

 The Swift Sport was previewed by the Swift S-Concept which was showcased first at the 2011 Australian International Motor Show.
-The production model of Swift Sport is powered by a revised 1.6-litre four-cylinder (M16A) from previous generation Swift Sport's engine and producing 136 PS and 160 Nm.
+The production model of Swift Sport is powered by a revised 1.6-liter four-cylinder (M16A) from previous generation Swift Sport's engine and producing 136 PS and 160 Nm.
 The 2012 model comes with the option of a six-speed manual transmission or a high performance CVT transmission with seven-speed manual mode and paddle shifters.

 Riding on lightweight 17-inch alloys, the car now features a rear spoiler, a large front grille, body kit, new HID headlights and rear lighting clusters.
 The ground clearance is also lower than the normal version.
 Inside, designers included leather bucket seats with sporty red stitching and a "Sport" mark, a new steering wheel, and different instrumentation.

-In January 2014, The Swift Sport was updated to include a 6.1inch combined satnav/dab radio infotainment touchscreen as standard.
+In January 2014, The Swift Sport was updated to include a 6.1 inch combined satnav/dab radio infotainment touchscreen as standard.